stat10/website/2021/syllabus.md

 order: 2
 ---

 ## Welcome to DS10!
-TBD

 Welcome to DS10!
 The course is officially listed as CS10 and STAT10, but we call it DS10 or Data Science 10.
 This course will meet the Harvard College requirement for Quantitative Reasoning with Data (QRD).

 ### Instructors
-Hanspeter Pfister, An Wang Professor of Computer Science, SEAS Harvard Liberty Vittert, Professor of the Practice of Data Science at the Olin Business School, Washington University, St. Louis
+- Hanspeter Pfister, An Wang Professor of Computer Science, SEAS Harvard
+- Liberty Vittert, Professor of the Practice of Data Science at the Olin Business School, Washington University, St. Louis

 ### Staff
-Salma Abdel Magid, Head TF
+- Salma Abdel Magid, Head TF
-Brian Chu
+- Brian Chu
-David Assaraf
+- David Assaraf

 ### Live Class & Programming Labs
 Tu / Th 1:30-2:45 pm ET